POV has been on my mind a lot this year. I switched back to third person

 for the seventh (and final) book in the Legacy of Androva series, after having written books five and six in first person.
 And now, for my new work-in-progress, I'm back to first person again.
 I thought I’d write a

 blog post about my experiences with POV in the hopes it would reassure me that first person is right for this new book.

-first four books in the Legacy of Androva series are written in third person, although I did tend to shadow one
+first four books in the Legacy of Androva series are written in third person, although I do tend to shadow one

 guard against head-hopping, but the third person POV still gives me a lot of

 freedom in terms of revealing personality traits, backstory, and plot